superlinked/superlinked/README.md

 result = app.query(query, natural_query="best toothbrushes", limit=1)

-# examine the extracted parameters from your query
+# Examine the extracted parameters from your query
 print(json.dumps(result.knn_params, indent=2))

-# the result is the 5 star rated product
+# The result is the 5 star rated product
 result.to_pandas()
 ```